Ngalum people: Identity

 The name 'Ngalum' refers to the community group that resides between the slopes of Puncak Mandala and Telefomin District in Papua New Guinea.
 Another term used by anthropologists is "Ok," which means water in the Ngalum language.
 This is because the Ngalum people always live near water sources such as rivers.
 Many places in the Bintang Mountains are named with the prefix "Ok."
 Ngalum is the majority ethnic group of the Bintang Mountains, making up 42.61% of the total population.According to the myth of Aplim Apom Sibilki (the child of Aplim Apom), the ancestors of the Ngalum, known as Kaka I Onkora and Kaka I Ase, were created by Atangki (the creator) on Puncak Mandala.
 This caused the mountain to be sacred to them.
 The term Aplim Apom comes from several words: Ap means house, Lim means blood or fire, and Om means taro.
 Males are symbolized by Aplim, while females are symbolized by Apom.
 Atangki is believed to be a spirit that lives in harmony with nature and the living beings around it.
 Several other tribes in Bintang Mountain also believe in this myth.
 Today, Atangki is equated with God in Christianity.

 Belief

 Ngalum's indigenous belief centers on the creation of humans by Aplim Apom, which carries philosophical and ideological values as the foundation of their way of life.
 They have sacred objects that are kept in iwol.
 Religious ceremonies are also conducted in iwol.
 They believe in the presence of a creator (Atangki), protectors (Onkor and Kakalakonaki), and malevolent spirits (Kaseng).

 Today, the majority of the Ngalum people adhere to Catholicism, with a small portion following Protestantism.
 This began with the Catholic mission entering their region in 1956.
-There are no official records of the religion followed by all members of the tribe, but in Oksibil, where the Ngalum is majority, 80% of the population is Catholic.
+There are no official records of the religion followed by all members of the tribe, but in Oksibil, where the Ngalum is the majority, 80% of the population is Catholic.